 ALLERGY MOM, YOU’RE INVITED!
-Join me, my allergists, and over 100 amazing allergy families inside our new private group!
+Join me, my allergists, and over 170 amazing allergy families for encouraging info, help, and connection our new private group!

 Hey, hey, hey!
 We recently turned our popular milk-free and egg-free cake recipe into something new.
 Cake balls!

 Goodness, we spent a whole day experimenting with sprinkles and chocolate and white chocolate.
 We had to get this perfect, you know.

 And the verdict?
 Enjoy Life chocolate (affiliate link) with Pillsbury sprinkles from atop the icing container, the best combination for taste and visual appeal.
 Aren’t they adorable?!